Chillin' in My 30s After Getting Fired from the Demon King's Army: Characters

 An infant son of Dariel and Malika and grandson of Aransil and Estellika, Enbil and Erica.
 He's honorarily named after his adoptive grandfather Granbarza.
 Gran is still a toddler, yet Dariel quickly notices that he has a bit too much interest in well-endowed women for his age.
+Gran didn't just shared his father's preference for women like Laidy, Satome, Doroye and Zebiantes, he also inherits his mother's strength and agility.